Vietnam.vn - Nền tảng quảng bá Việt Nam

 Literary critic G. Brandes.

-In the last three decades of the 19th century, modern Danish literature and all of modern Nordic literature came into being due to the role of literary critic G. Brandes (1842-1927).
+In the last three decades of the 19th century, modern Danish literature and all modern Nordic literature came into being due to the role of literary critic G. Brandes (1842-1927).

 He criticized outdated, frivolous, and unrealistic romanticism.
-Influenced by Hegel's philosophy (Germany), Sainte-Beuve's objective criticism school (France) and Taine's literary realism (France), he followed realism and naturalism, demanding that literature must be close to reality, scientific, progressive, and against reactionary politics.
+Influenced by Hegel's philosophy (Germany), Sainte-Beuve's objective criticism school (France) and Taine's literary realism (France), he followed realism and naturalism, demanding that literature must be close to reality, scientific, progressive, and against reactionary politics .

 Later, Brandes's thinking gradually leaned towards the aristocratic radicalism of German philosopher Nietzsche.